Fractional Topology in Interacting 1D Superconductors: The Kitaev wire at criticality

-{ Numerically we use DMRG to find the true ground state of the system at criticality, and extract both the central charge and topological numbers $C$ and $\overline{C}$.
-The results are summarized in figure \ref{fig:fractional_sw}.} As already mentioned in \ref{subsec_cherns_for_single_wire}, due to the parity conservation of the Hamiltonian we find a ground state spectrum given by $E_{P = 0}$ and $E_{P =1}$, the true ground state therefore being determined by the smaller value of both.
+Numerically we use DMRG to find the physical ground state of the system at criticality and extract both the central charge and topological numbers $C$ and $\overline{C}$.
+The results are summarized in figure (\ref{fig:fractional_sw}).
+As already mentioned in \ref{subsec_cherns_for_single_wire}, due to the parity conservation of the Hamiltonian we find a ground state spectrum given by $E_{P = 0}$ and $E_{P =1}$, the true ground state, therefore, is determined by the smaller value of both.
 Generally the gap $\Delta E \equiv E_{P=0}- E_{P=1} $ is non-zero, with the topological phase being determined by $P=1$ and the trivial ones by $P=0$.
-Precisely in the critical points $\mu = \pm 2t$, $\Delta E$ closes and thus the spectrum becomes degenerate between the parity sectors.
-For more details on the numerics and subtleties regarding DMRG in the critical phase, we refer to the Appendix \ref{Appendix_Numerics}.\\
+Precisely in the critical points $\mu = \pm 2t$, $\Delta E$ is zero and the spectrum becomes degenerate between the parity sectors.
+For more details on the numerics and subtleties regarding DMRG in the critical phase, we refer to the Appendix \ref{Appendix_Numerics}.